-Under the new requirements, employees at child care centers across the state will need to get two new certifications (the equivalent to 20 credits of college classes), a 30-hour training to be completed in the first three months of employment and 10 more hours of professional development per year, among other proposed qualifications.
+Under the new requirements, employees at state-licensed child care centers will need to get two new certifications (the equivalent to 20 credits of college classes).
+That's in addition to a 30-hour training program to be completed in the first three months of employment and 10 more hours of professional development per year already mandated by the state.

 The new requirements put a greater strain on a child care system already at its breaking point, he said.